 Interprets the 19th century town from 1824-1875; re-created Morrison Tavern Inn, Blacksmith Shop where the first Bowie Knife was forged, weapons and print museums, residences, steam-powered cotton gin, Williams Tavern Restaurant, Southwest Arkansas Regional Archives, 1874 Courthouse.
 The 1836 County Courthouse was the Confederate State Capitol after Union forces captured Little Rock in September 1863.
 Famous Southwest Trail travelers include Jim Bowie, Sam Houston, and Davy Crockett.
 All stopped at the town’s tavern inns.
 Surrey rides through the park are available.
 The Morrison Tavern Inn replica stands on the same spot as the original along Ark.
 195, the Old Southwest Trail.
-The park earned a TripAdvisor Certificate of Excellence in 2013 based on visitor reviews.

 Located on approximately 2,500 of unspoiled acres adjoining the Ozark National Forest between Winslow and West Fork.
 Hiking, backpacking, equestrian and mountain bike trails.
 RV and tent camping, crevice area, swimming pool, nature programs, CCC-built cabins and interpretive programs.